ThomasBolbroe/CITS-SIARD-TEST/index.md

 ### 2.2 Layered data model

-This section introduces the structure of the data model, which is based on a layered approach for information package definitions (Figure x).
+This section introduces the structure of the data model, which is based on a layered approach for information package definitions (Figure 1).
 The Common Specification for Information Packages (CSIP) forms the outermost layer.
 The general SIP, AIP and DIP specifications add, respectively, submission, archiving and dissemination information to the CSIP specification.
 The third layer of the model represents specific content information type specifications, such as this CITS SIARD specification.
 Additional layers for business-specific specifications and local variant implementations of any specification can be added.

  ![](pictures/Data_Model_Structure.png)